lsst-tstn/tstn-008/ats_deployment_guide.rst

 Software deployment
 ========================
 Each hardware has different software parts, and some hardware had more than one software part.
-In next sections each hardware element is explained
+In the following sections each hardware element is explained.

 Windows Machine
 -------------------